 White Pointer Two will have been positioned, her anchor set, the shark cage deployed and positioned on the leeward side, the bait lines cast and the chum slowly drizzled onto the greenie-blue ocean surface of False Bay in South Africa.
 We know the sharks are out there, patrolling.
 Perhaps we have seen predation activity earlier that morning, as the sun rises and illuminates the water enough to silhouette the groups of seals returning to Seal Island.

 The anticipation on board is electric.
-Many guests have travelled thousands of miles to shark cage dive; the first four of which are now dressed in their Apex branded wetsuits, ready to enter the cage.
+Many guests have travelled thousands of miles to experience the best Cape Town shark cage diving with us; the first four of which are now dressed in their Apex branded wetsuits, ready to enter the cage.
 And then it happens, ‘Shark at the boat!’ calls out a crew member.
 The shark cage lid is opened and the divers enter the cage, peering all around to catch a glimpse.

 AND THEN IT HAPPENS, ‘SHARK AT THE BOAT!’
 CALLS OUT A CREW MEMBER.
 THE SHARK CAGE LID IS OPENED AND THE DIVERS ENTER THE CAGE, PEERING ALL AROUND TO CATCH A GLIMPSE.